evansalter/markdown-notes/README.md

 }
 ```

-Execute by running `newnote`.
+Execute by running `note`.
 This will create a file called `2016-01-05.md`, with the contents:

 ```
 # Tuesday, January 05, 2016
 ```

-If a file named `2016-01-05.md` already exists, it will open it in `vim`.
+If a file named `2016-01-05.md` already exists, it will open it in your default editor.